-Sometimes your website might go offline.
-It is inevitable.
-No website is 100% online everyday, every month, every year.
-Some hosting providers provides you built-in free services to monitor your website uptime or downtime.
-Jetpack is one fine example for wordpress websites.
+Many website hosting providers provides you built-in free services to monitor your website uptime and downtime.
+Jetpack is one fine example for WordPress websites.
 If you configured Jetpack with your WordPress site, It will immediately send an Email alert when your site is down.
-The fact is not everyone is using jetpack.
-Some might prefer different tools/services to monitor their website’s uptime.
-If you’re looking for such kind of tools, Uptime Robot is one of them.
+If you are not using Jetpack, there are other alternatives available on the Internet to monitor your site's uptime/downtime.
+If you're looking for such kind of tools, Uptime Robot is one of them.

-To monitor your webiste, you need to sign up for a free account.
-Go to the Uptime Robot website (The link is attached at the end of this guide), and create a new account.
+To monitor your website, you need to sign up for a free account.
+Go to the Uptime Robot website (The link is provided at the end of this guide), and create a new account.

 Once the account created, login to your dashboard.
 This is how Uptime Robot dashboard looks like.

 As you can see, I haven't added any websites to monitor yet.
 Uptime Robot free plan allows you to monitor up to 50 sites.

 Click Add New Monitor on the top left corner.
 Enter all necessary details, such as Monitor types, Name, website URL, Monitoring Interval, and also select the alert contacts to notify the website's status.
 By default, the alerts will be sent to the mail id that you have used while creating the new account.
 You can add additional contacts in the My Settings page.
 You can, of course, change the monitoring interval by adjusting the Monitoring Interval option.

 That's it.
 Now, your websites will be monitored every 5 minutes.

 Click on the monitor name (E.g ostechnix in our example) to expand its details.